oroinc/orocommerce/src/Oro/Bundle/FrontendBundle/Resources/doc/frontendStylesArchitecture.md

 4. Form styles **default theme**: package/platform/src/Oro/Bundle/FormBundle/Resources/public/default/scss

 **PAY ATTENTION!!!**<br>
-In default theme FormBundle goes first because there is a settings, that are not related to this bundle.**
+In default theme FormBundle goes first because of settings, that are not related to this bundle.**

 ### How to work with colors